jdtsmith/abridge-diff/README.md

 ## How this works:

 Adds post-processing to `diff-refine-hunk` (which itself uses `smerge-refine-regions`).
-Protects all refined differences and a configurable amount of context around them.
+Protects all refined differences and a configurable amount of context around them, and computes regions to hide, which are hidden using `'invisibility` text properties.
+Note that the text is still there, so toggling hiding simply reveals the invisible text.